• Skip to main content

 In this blog post, I’ve explained the definition and meanings of “kanashii” and its major conjugations.
 And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

 • kanashii – 悲しい (かなしい) : an i-adjective meaning ‘sad’ in Japanese.
-This can also mean ‘unhappy’ or ‘sorrowful’ depending on the situation.
+This can also mean ‘unhappy’ or ‘sorrowful’ depending on the context and situation.
 This can work as both a modifier and a complement.

 • kanashikunai – 悲しくない (かなしくない) : the nai form of “kanashii”, which means ‘not sad’, ‘not unhappy’, or ‘not sorrowful’ in Japanese.